-As I begin my graduate teaching career at the University of Rochester, I was a graduate TA for Dr. Jennifer Aube’s Developmental Child Psychopathology course during Fall 2020 and will be a TA for Dr. Christopher Neimic’s Human Motivation course for Spring 2021.
+During my graduate training at the University of Rochester, I have served as a teaching assistant for several undergraduate psychology courses.
+I was the graduate TA for Dr. Jennifer Aube’s Developmental Child Psychopathology course in Fall 2020, Fall 2021, and Fall 2023.
+I also served as the TA for Dr. Christopher Niemiec’s Human Motivation course in Spring 2021.
+Across these roles, I supported course instruction through grading, guest lecturing, discussion facilitation, and student mentoring.

 Courses